EvangeliaS/Memory-Management-Simulation/README.md

 - Processes are removed from the front (head) of the list using the `pop_process` function.
 - Memory allocation for processes is handled externally, and memory is not released when processes are removed from this list.
 - Deletion of a process occurs after its lifespan has ended and upon removal from memory (Memory_List).

+## Conclusion

+The simulation provides valuable insights into the efficiency of different memory allocation algorithms under various scenarios.
+Both the best fit and worst fit algorithms were found to be equally efficient and outperform the Buddy algorithm.

 ### Note